New York Giants News: Odell Beckham Jr. Followed By Private Investigator En Route To Mega Deal

 Odell Beckham Jr. and the New York Giants had been at odds for a while, but the player simply realized that he deserved to be paid more money.
-On Monday, the Giants finally came to that exact same agreement and made him the highest paid NFL wide receiver ever with a 5-year, $95 million extension with $65 million guaranteed.
+On Monday, the Giants finally came to that exact same agreement and made him the highest paid NFL wide receiver ever with a five-year, $95 million extension with $65 million guaranteed.
 Leading up to that new deal, though, trade rumors swirled and one team even hired a private investigator to follow him.

 As reported by CBS Sports, the deal was made on Monday afternoon and it finally brought an end to the issues between the two sides.
 Odell Beckham Jr. is one of the best wide receivers the NFL has seen in a long time, and the Giants will have him on their roster for at least the half of another decade.